Austin Felony DWI Lawyer

 DWI charges can do more than just put you in jail.
 They can disrupt your professional life, cost you a fortune in fines, seriously harm your personal relationships, and haunt you long into the future.
 At our firm, we understand what is at stake, and we will work toward a favorable outcome in your case, such as getting charges dropped or minimized or a sentence reduced.
 With our thorough understanding of DWI law and a drive to provide outstanding legal service, your case will be in fighting hands.
 Our Austin felony DWI attorneys represent individuals from Travis County, Williamson County, Hays County, and the surrounding areas.

-DWI .17 Blood Result
+Not Guilty DWI .17 Blood Result